raganwald/raganwald.github.com/index.md

 ### this is not my first rodeo

-*“You were a huge asset to PagerDuty, and wherever you land next will be lucky to have you.”*
+<p STYLE="margin-bottom: 0px;">“You were a huge asset to PagerDuty, and wherever you land next will be lucky to have you.”</p>
-—<div style="font-size:0.8em; text-align:right;">Michael Cucci, Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty</div>
+—<div style="font-size:0.8em; text-align:right; margin-bottom: 20px;">Michael Cucci, Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty</div>

 I know how to ship, how to recognize threats to shipping, and how to keep a team on track.
 I know how engineering and product teams evolve with growth and organizational maturity, and some of the ways to maintain the best and most effective parts of a culture while helping to evolve the parts that no longer serve the mission.